Ayaanh001/Assistant-Chooser/README.md

 # Assistant Chooser

-**Set, switch default assistant faster and use all your assistant apps from one place.**
+**Use all your assistant and search apps from one place and set or switch default assistant faster.**
 <p align="center">
   <img src="assets/icon.png" alt="App Icon" width="128"/>
 </p>